-If applicable, a back up server can be specified in the LDAP domain setup wizard, in the event of a connection failure to the primary Novell eDirectory server.
-Email alerts are sent to the administrator in such events.
+- If using an SSO authentication solution, Tier 2 or Tier 3 should be selected as a fallback authentication operation. - If applicable, a back up server can be specified in the LDAP domain setup wizard, in the event of a connection failure to the primary Novell eDirectory server.
+Email alerts are sent to the administrator in such events. - When choosing the Novell eDirectory Agent option, the Authenticator option must be disabled.

-NOTE: Back up server settings are made in the Default Rule tab of the LDAP Domain Details window, described in Chapter 3: LDAP Authentication Setup.
+Note: Back up server settings are made in the Default Rule tab of the LDAP Domain Details window, described in Chapter 3: LDAP Authentication Setup.

-Once the Novell eDirectory Agent option is set up, the View Log File window can be used to view end user logon/logoff events and the debug log.
+• Once the Novell eDirectory Agent option is set up, the View Log File window can be used to view end user logon/logoff events and the debug log.

-NOTE: After the Novell eDirectory Agent is enabled, an individual's username will not display in the event log until he/she logs in again.
+Note: After the Novell eDirectory Agent is enabled, an individual's username will not display in the event log until he/she logs in again.
 Until that time, the user will be logged by his/her current filtering profile, which most likely would be IPGROUP or DEFAULT user.